FREE Case Evaluation

 Virginia Theft Lawyer

 When it comes to property crime, often the person most hurt by the act is the person convicted of the crime.
 Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case, including the value of the property taken.
-If you have been charged with any type of theft it is in your best interest to contact a qualified attorney as soon as possible to protect your rights and minimize the damage.
-Contact us today for a free case analysis.
+If you have been charged with any type of theft it is in your best interest to contact a qualified Virginia theft lawyer as soon as possible to protect your rights and minimize the damage.
+Here is information on the laws surrounding theft offenses in Virginia.

 Larceny and Theft